 With every single additional step we got better views of Loch Lomond.
 Somewhere in the middle of the mountain we experienced our first snow shower of this year.
 Anna didn’t appear to be as excited as I was.

 The weather kept changing very fast and just before we reached the top, it was sunny again!
 I’ve never seen the weather change so fast.
 It feels like all the warnings elsewhere in the world about quickly changing weather are exaggerating because here the change from snow to sun is a matter of seconds.
 And that change happens over and over again in endless circles.

 It was quite busy on the top as Ben Lomond is one of the most popular mountains of the southern Highlands with thousands of visitors every year.
-We also noticed a lot of people walking in city clothes and Converse shoes, looking more like they were going to buy a banana into Tesco Express than climb a mountain.
+We also noticed a lot of people walking in city clothes and Converse shoes from shoe hero, looking more like they were going to buy a banana into Tesco Express than climb a mountain.
 They probably survived but they wouldn’t have been very comfortable.

 We descended via the steep western side, had a snack in a sheltered spot and continued over a ridge heading to the south-west back to the lake.
 This part is technically a little bit tricky, requires climbing down over some rocks in places, and I wouldn’t recommend it to people with little kids or height issues.
 Nothing too hard for an experienced tramper or a dog though!
 I also felt that this part has slightly less stunning views (still amazing) but slightly more interesting terrain.
 Apart from the exposed rocks, there were also a few tarns and streams with interesting flora.
 To sum up, it’s definitely a better option to do the loop than to descend the same way.

 The weather kept playing tricks on us we continued down and down over grassy hills back to the birch forest and to our car.
 What another amazing day in the hills!

 Min elevation: 12 m

 Total descent: -985 m